martinrybak/after_init/README.md

   @override
   void didInitState() {
     // No need to call super.didInitState().
-    // setState() is not required because build() will automatically be called. size = MediaQuery.of(context).size;
+    // setState() is not required because build() will automatically be called by Flutter. size = MediaQuery.of(context).size;
   }